redpanda-data/connect/resources/docs/processors/list.md

 empty the unarchive will be applied to all message parts.

 When a part is unarchived into multiple files they will become their own message parts, appended from the position of the source part.
+If you wish to split the archive into one message per file then follow this with the 'split' processor.

 Part indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.
 E.g. if index = -1 then the selected part